A Brief Look At Every Ferrari “P” Car, From 250 to 499

 The yellow on this Ecurie Francorchamps-entered 365 P2 is a nice change from the red of the Works cars.

-While all of the previous P cars were only raced by the Works team in the major races, the 365 P2 was specifically designed to be raced by privateer teams.
-It was the same car as the 330 P3 except for it’s 4.4 liter V12.
-The 365 P2 lacked the dual-overhead cams that gave the Works cars an advantage as Ferrari wouldn’t want their customer teams to have a car that could outpace them.
-The P3’s weren’t as successful as their Works rivals, with the Reims 1000KM being the P3’s only major win.
-But the most interesting part of the 365 P2’s history was the 365 P Berlinetta Speciale, a supercar based on the 365 P2 that featured a central-seat driving position clothed in Pininfarina-designed bodywork.
-Only two were built, and not surprisingly they went to two of the most important people in the Ferrari world: Luigi Chinetti, Ferrari’s only North American importer, and Gianni Agnelli, the chairman of Fiat who had owned many bespoke Ferrari’s.
+While all of the previous P cars were only raced by the Works team in the major races, the 365 P2 was intended for privateer teams.
+It was the same car as the 330 P3, except for its 4.4-liter V12.
+The 365 P2 lacked the dual-overhead cams that gave the Works cars an advantage, as Ferrari wouldn’t want their customer teams to have a car that could outpace them.
+The P3s weren’t as successful as their Works rivals, with the Reims 1000KM being the P3s’ only major win.
+However, the most interesting aspect of the 365 P2’s history was the 365 P Berlinetta Speciale, a supercar based on the 365 P2 that featured a central-seat driving position, clad in Pininfarina-designed bodywork.
+Only two were built, and they went to two of the most important people in the Ferrari world: Luigi Chinetti, Ferrari’s only North American importer, and Gianni Agnelli, the chairman of Fiat who had owned many bespoke Ferraris.
 The 365 P2 was also upgraded for the 1966 season to near-P3 spec, but these cars didn’t achieve any notable results.

 Specs (365 P2 racecar): 4.4 Liter Colombo V12, 374 horsepower, 186 MPH top speed, 2,328 pounds dry weight